brandon-rhodes/pyephem/doc/date.rst

 subtracted four hours from 16:23, and returned 12:23 Eastern Daylight Time.
 (Note that Daylight Time was chosen because the date fell in May;
-had the date been in the winter, Standard Time would have been used).
+had the date been in the winter, Standard Time would have been used.)

 Conversions
 -----------